HydraSenpai/Spotify-Clone/README.md

 # Spotify-Clone
-Literally me trying to clone spotify
+Literally me trying to clone spotify with the help of the Spotify API